Jon Landau, Oscar-winning 'Titanic' and 'Avatar' producer, dies at 63

 Landau’s partnership with Cameron led to three Oscar nominations and a best picture win for 1997’s “Titanic.”
 Together the pair account for some of the biggest blockbusters in movie history, including “Avatar” and its sequel, “Avatar: The Way of Water.”

-“I can’t act and I can’t compose and I can’t do visual effects.
-I guess that’s why I’m producing.”
+“I can’t act and I can’t compose and I can’t do visual effects, so I guess that’s why I’m producing.”
 Landau said while accepting the award with Cameron.

 Their partnership continued, with Landau becoming a top executive at Cameron’s Lightstorm Entertainment.
 In 2009 the pair watched as “Avatar,” a sci-fi epic filmed and shown in theaters with groundbreaking 3D technology, surpassed the box-office success of “Titanic.”
 It remains the top-grossing film of all time.